 Part 3: "Purpose" considers insights on managing strategising - how strategy choices convert into outcomes.
 It is made up of Units 8 - 10 and leads into Assessment 3 and 4.

-NOTE: The course is structured with these 3 parts and with 3 distinct workload expectations.
-In part 1 (Units 1-4) the reading load is limited with the focus on team formation and getting your team work habit and culture in place as you work towards Assessment 1.
-In part 2 (Units 5-7), reading and application content increases with the intention of the need to consider content and how to apply to assessment, as teamwork develops.
-In part 3 (Units 8-10), readings are at their fever pitch as you are pushed to reflect, think about your team experience, and apply learned content to your organisational and your learning experiences.
+NOTE: The course is structured with these three parts and with three distinct workload expectations.
+In Part 1 (Units 1-4) the reading load is limited, with the focus on team formation and getting your team work habit and culture in place as you work towards Assessment 1.
+In Part 2 (Units 5-7), reading and application content increases, with the intention of the need to consider content and how to apply to assessment, as teamwork develops.
+In Part 3 (Units 8-10), readings are at their fever pitch as you are pushed to reflect, think about your team experience, and apply learned content to your organisation and your learning experiences.

 Unit 1, Understanding Organisations: Strategy and Strategic Thinking.
 This Unit lays the foundation for implementing strategy by focusing on organisational features that influence strategy implementation.
 It highlights that crafting and executing strategy rests on the elements of an organisation's priorities, focusing on key parts of this response, including strategic planning and strategic thinking.

 Unit 2, Strategising: Turning Strategy into Organisational Action.
 In this Unit, we outline the nature of strategising and executing strategic priorities.
 It concentrates on the balancing act that strategy making requires, with a focus on open systems thinking and executing strategy systems.

 Unit 3, Structuring for Effective Strategy.
 This Unit outlines how organisations design and structure for effective strategy outcomes.
 It concentrates on the alignment between structure and strategy and insights on the challenges that design holds for bringing about strategy initiatives.
 It further prompts critical insights into convention on what well-designed organisations mean for strategy.